Title

 The Professional Regulatory Board for Professional Teachers issues guidelines for the issuance of special permits to para-teachers based on the shortage or absence of professional teachers in certain areas, with special provisions for the Autonomous Region of Muslim Mindanao.

-The Special Permit is valid for two years and may be renewed for a non-extendible period of another two years.
+They remain valid within the period specified, and may be renewed for a non-extendible period of two (2) years.

-The Resolution takes effect fifteen (15) days after its full and complete publication in the Official Gazette or any newspaper of general circulation in the Philippines.
+It takes effect after fifteen (15) days following its full and complete publication in the Official Gazette or any newspaper of general circulation in the Philippines.

 Analyze Cases Smarter, Faster